scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/fft/fft.rst

-Thanks to Intel |R| MKL's flexibility in its supports for arbitrarily strided input and output arrays [1]_ both one-dimensional and multi-dimensional complex Fast Fourier Transforms along distinct axes can be performed directly, without the need to copy the input into a contiguous array first.
-Input strides can be arbitrary, including negative or zero, as long strides remain an integer multiple of array's item size.
+Thanks to Intel |R| MKL's flexibility in its supports for arbitrarily strided input and output arrays [1]_ both one-dimensional and multi-dimensional complex Fast Fourier Transforms along distinct axes can be performed directly, without the need to copy the input into a contiguous array first (the cost of copying, whose complexity is :math:`\mathcal{O}(n)`, is not negligible compared to the cost of computing the transform, whose complexity is :math:`\mathcal{O}\left(n \log n\right)`, and copying, being memory bound, does not scale well with the number of available cores).
+Furthermore, input strides can be arbitrary, including negative or zero, as long strides remain an  integer multiple of array's item size, otherwise a copy will be made.

 .. raw:: latex